bawse/bawse/README.md

 ### 🔧 What I Do

 - ⚡ **Web3 Development & Consulting**
-  Specialized in Solana & Cardano ecosystems – token launches, market analysis, HFT bots, and real-time infra.
+  Specialized in Solana, Ethereum & Cardano ecosystems – token launches, market analysis, HFT bots, and real-time infra.

 - 🧱 **Custom Infrastructure for High-Throughput Systems**
   From real-time Solana nodes to fault-tolerant messaging systems with NATS, Rust, and Python.